tm-a-t/TGPy/guide/docs/code_detection.md

 Change the message with evaluated code to the original with the `cancel` command.

-`cancel` edits back your latest TGPy message in current chat (if it's in the ten latest messages).
+`cancel` edits back your latest TGPy message in current chat (if it's in 10 latest messages).

 `cancel` can be also used in reply to a specific TGPy message.